issyugk3-zxw/RAGbased-Medical-Chatbot/README.md

 ## Introduction

-This system innovatively combines knowledge graphs with the Chroma vector database to significantly reduce the computational complexity of searching relevant documents.
-We leverage a knowledge graph to structure medical information and utilize Large Language Model -driven Cypher query generation to automatically identify the correct subject area for a given query.
+This system innovatively combines knowledge graph with the Chroma vector database to reduce the computational complexity of searching relevant documents.
+We leverage a knowledge graph to structure medical information and utilize Large Language Model-driven Cypher query generation to automatically identify the correct subject area for a given query.
 This approach allows us to then efficiently search for documents within a specific, pre-defined subject database, rather than performing a computationally intensive search across the entire corpus.
 This focused retrieval strategy greatly improves the speed and precision of information delivery.

 ### System Architecture